Portrait

 Yihang Zuo

 Hi, I am Yihang Zuo, a PhD student at Arizona State University advised by Prof. Deliang Fan.
 Previously, I received my M.S. degree from The Hong Kong University of Science and Technology (Guangzhou) co-advised by Prof. Yuzhe Ma and Prof. Jiayi Huang, and B.S. degree from South China University of Technology.
+I have interned at the Shanghai AI Laboratory under the guidance of Prof. Zhuolun He and Prof. Bei Yu.

 My research interests include Zeroth-order Optimization, AI accelerator, Design Space Exploration, Efficient AI, and EDA.